This recipe shows you how to create a report that tracks your agents first reply time bracket for chats and engagements

 - Editor or Admin permissions (see Giving agents access to Explore)

 - Chat data in Zendesk Support

-- On the Choose a dataset page, click Chat > Engagement > Chat: Engagement [default] dataset, then click New query.
-Explore opens a blank query.
+- On the Select a dataset page, click Chat > Chat - Engagement dataset, then click Start report.
+Explore opens a blank report.

 - In the Metrics panel, click Add.

 - From the list of metrics, choose Chats > Chats, then click Apply.

 - From the list of attributes, choose Chat brackets > Chat first reply time brackets, then click Apply.